kbparagua/js-crash-course/02_closures.md

 ## Returning A Closure

-Normally, when an inner function is created, it will not be executed yet, rather it will be returned by the containing function.
+Normally, when an inner function is created, it will not be executed immediately, rather it will be returned by the containing function.

-In the example below, instead of executing the inner function instantly, we are just going to return a reference to the inner function.
+In the example below, instead of executing the inner function immediately, a reference to it is returned by the containing function.

 ```js